adamzammit/DirectCSVExport/README.md

 ## Contributing

-PR's are welcome, but if it is for a new feature/big change please create an issue first to check if it will be accepted.
+PR's are welcome!

 ## Usage

-You are free to use/change/fork this code for your own products, and I would be happy to hear how and what you are using it for!
+You are free to use/change/fork this code for your own products (licence is GPLv3), and I would be happy to hear how and what you are using it for!